 Lopud is the perfect base for kayaking and exploring the Elaphiti Islands.
 We take in the island's relaxed way of life and old traditional customs.
 We explore ancient ruins and feast on fresh seafood and home-grown garden delights.
 Our surroundings for the week: the brilliant, blue sea and the island's pristine nature of limestone cliffs, citrus and olive groves, and pine forests.

-Arrive in Dubrovnik / airport transfers.
-Explore Old City independently / 4 PM ferry to Lopud Island.
-Explore Lopud town/ swim/ orientation dinner at an island restaurant.
+Arrive in Dubrovnik and transfer from the airport.
+Explore the Old City independently before taking the 4 PM ferry to Lopud Island.
+Explore Lopud town, enjoy a swim, and attend an orientation dinner at a local island restaurant.

-We’ll take the ferry to Sipan and gear up for a day of biking.
-Paved roads take us through rural Dalmatian scenery and unspoiled nature.
-We'll share traditional Sipan cuisine at a charming village of Sipanska Luka, home of distinguished sailors from Dubrovnik Republic era and their successors.
-Pebble beach with a view on the outer islands is spectacular for a relaxed swim.
-We’ll stop for a memorable taste of olive oil on the way back!
-The day is concluded by a special closing dinner at a family-owned traditional restaurant on Lopud.
+Take the ferry to Šipan and prepare for a day of biking.
+Paved roads lead through rural Dalmatian scenery and unspoiled nature.
+Enjoy traditional Šipan cuisine in the charming village of Šipanska Luka, once home to distinguished sailors of the Dubrovnik Republic and their descendants.
+A pebble beach overlooking the outer islands offers a perfect spot for a relaxing swim.
+Stop for an olive oil tasting on the way back.
+The day concludes with a special farewell dinner at a family-owned restaurant on Lopud.

-*Biking is optional; group or individuals can choose to kayak or hike beautiful Lopud's trails instead.
+*Biking is optional; participants may choose to kayak or hike Lopud’s scenic trails instead.

-We start with a scenic paddle past the steep, dramatic cliffs on the open side of Šipan Island.
-We'll dock at Šipanska Luka for a picnic lunch and a swim break,
+Begin with a scenic paddle past the steep, dramatic cliffs on the outer side of Šipan Island.
+Dock at Šipanska Luka for a picnic lunch and swim break, followed by a return paddle to Lopud for a farewell group dinner.

 Day 7: Free Day*

-Go to the beach/ ferry to Dubrovnik to sight see/ kayak or hike on your own/ farewell dinner at an island restaurant.
+Relax at the beach, take a ferry to Dubrovnik for sightseeing, or kayak or hike independently.
+Farewell dinner at an island restaurant.

-Early morning ferry to Dubrovnik/ transfer to the airport for departure flights.
+Early morning ferry to Dubrovnik, followed by transfer to the airport for departure flights.

-* The "free day" is purposely placed at the end of the week so kayaks may be used independently, or it may be moved to another day to take advantage of the most favorable weather and sea conditions for paddling.
+*The free day is intentionally scheduled at the end of the week so kayaks may be used independently, but it can be moved depending on weather and sea conditions.